 Coaching and Development:

 The club has a professional player involved in our coaching structure, Alex Shaw, who is the 1st team coach.
-Alex plays for the Doncaster Knights in the Championship.
+Alex plays for the Doncaster Knights in the Championship .(RFU level 2)

-The men's 2nd & 3rd team squads have additional support from our development coaches who are Dave M and Phil B. Who work with our new players to develop their fundamental skills while safely progressing new players towards contact rugby when the time is right for each individual player.
+The men's 2nd & 3rd team squads have additional support from our development coaches Chris C, Gareth L Dave M and Scott M. Who work with our new players to develop their fundamental skills while safely progressing new players towards contact rugby when the time is right for each individual player.